danny-shi/DSA-Big-O/big-O.md

 }
 ```

-Algorithm: Loop linearly through the result array.
+_Algorithm_: Loop linearly through the result array.
 On the first iteration, push 0 to the array.
 Push 1 to the array on the second iteration.
 Afterwards, it pushes the next value in the fibonacci sequence.

-Runtime complexity: O(n)
+_Runtime complexity_: O(n)